parikhs97/Defect-Segmentation-on-Textured-Surfaces/README.md

 The dataset we will be using is described here: https://hci.iwr.uni-heidelberg.de/node/3616

-You do not have to download it.
-We will provide a compressed version.

 There are many ways to solve this problem.We will attempt to solve this using deep learning and the approach we will follow is based on the paper on U-Net: Convolutional Networks for Biomedical Image Segmentation.